 Ross sent us this beautiful letter and poem.
 It gives insight into who he is.

-He wrote: An old friend of mine recently sent me the following poem…
+An old friend of mine recently sent me the following poem…

 By William B. Henley (1875)